INXS: 2011–2019: Later activities

-The band released a demo of a song, called "Tiny Summer" in streaming format on their official website in September 2011, along with news that J.D.
-Fortune had left the band again and that Northern Irish singer-songwriter Ciaran Gribbin would be the band's frontman for their forthcoming tour of Australia, South America and Europe in November and December 2011.
+The band released a demo of a song, called "Tiny Summer" in streaming format on their official website in September 2011; they also announced that J.D.
+Fortune had again left the band and Northern Irish singer-songwriter Ciaran Gribbin was the band's frontman for their forthcoming tour of Australia, South America, and Europe in November and December 2011.
 On 6 October 2012, INXS were the headline act at the annual charity ball organised by the Hong Kong Foreign Correspondent's Club.

 During a concert on 11 November 2012 at the newly opened Perth Arena, while supporting Matchbox Twenty, INXS announced that they would no longer be touring.
 Kirk Pengilly stated that it was appropriate to finish where they had started 35 years earlier.
 Jon Farriss admitted that he was "getting teary" before the band performed their biggest hit, "Need You Tonight".
 In 2014, INXS released a tell-all history of the band on an Australian television interview special, The Story Behind INXS.
 During the interview, Jon Farriss made the statement, "Never say never" regarding the possibility that the band could record and perform more music in the future.

 In 2013, Australian TV network Seven Network announced that it would produce a miniseries focusing on the band's behind-the-scenes stories called INXS: Never Tear Us Apart.
 Band member Tim Farriss was a pre-production consultant on the show.
 The miniseries commenced production at the end of June 2013 and premiered on 9 February 2014; the finale aired the following Sunday night (16 February 2014).
 The miniseries rated very highly for both nights and created a renewed interest in the band, which translated to a resurgence in sales of their music that brought them once again to the number one position on the Australian popular music charts.
 Luke Arnold was cast as Michael Hutchence, Alex Williams as Kirk Pengilly, Nicholas Masters as Tim Farriss, Hugh Sheridan as bass guitarist Gary Beers, Ido Drent as Jon Farriss and Andy Ryan as Andrew Farriss.
 In addition, Damon Herriman played band manager CM Murphy and Samantha Jade played Kylie Minogue.
 Given the popularity of this TV miniseries, there was talk of a Broadway musical and a feature film about INXS in the future.

 In 2019, a documentary film was released about Michael Hutchence titled Mystify.
 A soundtrack was also released featuring INXS tracks.